thomasdavis/blah/packages/cli/README.md

 - `-h, --host <url>` - The URL of the BLAH manifest (default: process.env.BLAH_HOST or https://ajax-blah.web.val.run)
 - `-c, --config <path>` - Path to a config file (default: ./blah-simulation.json)

+### Flow Editor (`blah flows`)

+Launch a visual editor for creating and editing agent workflows.

+Options:
+- `-p, --port <number>` - Port to run the server on (default: 3333)

+The flow editor automatically reads from and writes to your `blah.json` file.
+If the file doesn't exist, it will be created when you save a flow.

 ## Creating a BLAH Manifest

 A BLAH manifest is a JSON file that defines the tools available through your MCP server.
 You can host it on ValTown: